-When both fencers make clear their unwillingness to fence, the Referee will immediately call "Halt!"
+There is unwillingness to fight when there is one minute of fencing without a hit or without a hit scored off the target.
+When one or both fencers make clear their unwillingness to fight, the Referee will immediately call "Halt!"